xrdocs/multicast/_blogs/2021-03-22-sample-blog.md

 ![multicast_101_introducction_1_4.png]({{site.baseurl}}/images/multicast_101_introducction_1_4.png)

 The receivers belong to the “group” 224.1.1.1 and this is the destination of the packet.
 Whenever there is a branch in the network connected to a receiver the packet is replicated and sent to it.
-The packet has no information about the receivers but only for the “group”
+The packet has no information about the receivers but only for the “group”.